MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 ## Disclaimer

 I am not responsible for any damage you do to your self or your property.
 I do not guarantee design compatibility.
+You may encounter issues with certain games!
 Attempt this project at your own risk.

 ## Board Characteristics and Order Information